Personal Immigration Service

 Anyone over 18 years old who is accepted as British must attend a Citizenship Ceremony to become British.
 After your British citizenship application is accepted you will receive an invitation from the Home Office to book your ceremony.
 When you attend, you need to take certain documentation, take an Oath of Allegiance, and pledge your loyalty to the United Kingdom.
 You can take one guest to your service.
 If you live outside the UK, you can ask the embassy or consulate in your country to have your ceremony there.
 Otherwise, you may be able to postpone your ceremony until you are able to return to the UK.

-If your application for British citizenship is refused, you may have the right to administratively review the decision or apply again.
+If your application for British citizenship is refused, you may have the right to request a reconsideration of the decision or apply again.
 You should speak to us for guidance on how to challenge your refusal.

 We offer a range of services suited to your personal immigration situation, including preparing and submitting visa applications, immigration reviews or representing you in your appeal or challenge of a refusal decision.